 “Yeah.”
 He shrugged.
 “We’ve all done that.”

 “Medics taking you in or you coming back with us?”

 “I’m good to go.
 I’m just letting Ace and Marcus pack the truck.”
 He slowly stood up and tested his leg.
 They walked back to their truck with weary waves to the guys from Bellevue.

 A dull pressure engulfed Lu on the ride back to the hall.
 She felt the excitement and adrenaline percolating through the sheer fatigue of her coworkers.
 They’d all been on many calls, but the sense of having vanquished a raging fire never became ordinary.
 Each fire was different, with its own quirks and personality.
-And this one had been particularly unusual, from the grow-op equipment to the victim locked inside.
+And this one had been particularly unusual, from the grow-op equipment to the victim trapped inside.
 And the spread of the fire had been unpredictable as well.

 Another wave of remorse overtook Lu and she tried to forget the woman’s screams of fear and pain.
 They’d tried their best, but they couldn’t have stayed longer in that inferno.
 What must that woman have felt when she realized they were deserting her to the flames?

 “Man, when that beam came down … I thought the whole damn building was gonna cave.”
 Red shook his head at the memory.

 “Do you think the growers took out supports putting in extra power lines?”
 Ace asked.

 Lu tried to surreptitiously cover her ears.
 She didn’t want to hear them rehashing the fire.
 It was over, damn it.

 “Could’ve.
 They did a real hack job on that house, and those rooms in the back—fuck.”
 Red glanced up at Captain Reynolds in the front, but the curse had gone unnoticed.